hcl7/WhatchCopy/README.md

 # WhatchCopy

-Whatch And Copy in C# application copyies files their paths are populated by Network Search Engine project (NetSE Repository)
+Whatch And Copy in C# application copyies files their paths are populated by Network Search Engine project actions (NetSE Repository)

 configured in configure.xml file.